A Grey Sun Veiled By Dark Clouds on a Cold Wind, Forlorn-Under-Stars, Lord of the Red Ring, the Grey Knight, Borne-By-Storms

 Tropes Related to the Iron Remnant:

 - Arch-Enemy: Sees the Land of Lost Leaves as this.
-Ever since they wrested their territory away from the fallen Empire, the two have fought dozens of wars, great and minor.
-The fact that the Remnant has not obliterated their enemy as the Iron Empire would have is a constant source of frustration and anger, driving them to resent the Lost Leaves with a passion.The Lost Leaves themselves are split between viewing them likewise (for all the devastating wars started over contrived or petty reasons) and wanting to just be left alone.
+Ever since they wrested their territory away from the fallen Dominion, the two have fought dozens of wars, great and minor.
+The fact that the Remnant has not obliterated their enemy as the Iron Dominion would have is a constant source of frustration and anger, driving them to resent the Lost Leaves with a passion.The Lost Leaves themselves are split between viewing them likewise (for all the devastating wars started over contrived or petty reasons) and wanting to just be left alone.

 - How the Mighty Have Fallen: Although there's still an attitude of superiority held by its citizens, it has been noted that beneath it all is the awareness that they aren't nearly as powerful as they were before the Civil War.